MetaMask/metamask-docs/docs/guide/snaps.md

 Open up a new terminal window, and do the following:

 - clone the snaps monorepo [here](https://github.com/MetaMask/snaps-skunkworks)
-- `cd` into the repo, and run `nvm use 14.15` our reccomended version of nodejs
+- `cd` into the repo, and then run `nvm use 14.15` to switch to our recommended version of Node.js
 - navigate to the "Hello, World!" snap: `cd packages/example-snap`
 - install [@metamask/snaps-cli](https://npmjs.com/package/@metamask/snaps-cli) package locally: `yarn add snaps-cli`
 - run `yarn mm-snap serve`